-McAleer, a Democrat, was the representative for Pennsylvania's 3rd congressional district from 1899 to 1901.
+McAleer was the representative for Pennsylvania’s 3rd congressional district and was a Democrat.
+He served from 1899 to 1901.

 From Dec 1891 to Mar 1901, McAleer missed 503 of 1,009 roll call votes, which is 49.9%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.

 |Dec 1891-Mar 1892||58||22||37.9%||58th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information